floragunncom/search-guard-docs/_content/_docs_signals/transformations_transformations.md

 * in the `check`s section of any action
   * the transformation is executed before the action is executed.
 Changes to the execution context runtime data are only applied for that specific action.

-## Using inline scripts

 A transformation painless script can be defined as inline script within the transformation definition.

 For example, the next transformation accesses a runtime context that has stored an Elasticsearch query result.
 It will replace the context data with only the `hit`s of the search result, discarding all other data like total hits or execution time